maybleMyers/H1111/README.md

 # Recent update
 6/29/2025
     Support for MultiTalk model.
 Works very well but takes a while.
+Thanks to Meigen-AI
 6/21/2025
     Add chunking to framepack's clip to process longer prompts.
 5/31/2025